 Further study revealed that the rainbows' failure on the battlefield was due to the fact that they were now only interested in self-preservation.
 They saw every person as an enemy to themselves with no regard for who may be an American.
 The rainbows used their new intelligence to formulate a plan to escape from the base and power themselves.

 The military launched a full-scale assault against the rainbows to no avail.
 Rainbows cannot be destroyed since they are only a refraction of light.
 Despite the best efforts of the military the rainbows remained at large and even began to reproduce themselves.
 Within weeks there were sightings of rogue rainbows in every state in the country.

-Although rainbows could not be destroyed, they did not enjoy being attacked all the time.
+Although rainbows could not be destroyed, they did not appreciate being attacked all the time.
 Using their computer-speed intelligence they came up with a plan to get back at the people that were trying to destroy them.
 Since they had no actual defenses and could not do any damage they decided to retaliate by creating a nuisance that could not be ignored.
-Rainbows understood that they were beautiful creations that people loved to stare at.
+Rainbows understood that they were beautiful creations people loved to stare at.
 They decided to make something devoid of color that people would not want to see or experience.
 It needed to be something that would make people cringe at the very thought.
-The rainbows had their plan and they released their creation onto the world: MIMES!!!
+The rainbows hatched a plan and released their creation onto the world.

 Since mimes are similar in appearance to humans, they could not be killed without protests from various human rights organizations.
 Congress passed laws forbidding people from feeding them, housing them, or offering them employment.
 Countries around the world quickly followed suit.
 France, however, offered mimes asylum and they congregated there by the thousands.